• Skip to primary navigation

 Close-up shot of lemon dill aioli in white bowl w/ spoon shot from above.

-Let me begin with a little education about aioli, because there is some confusion surrounding it.
+Let me begin with a little education about aioli because there is some confusion surrounding it.
 You may have heard that it is just a fancy mayonnaise, but that is incorrect.

 Aioli is a sauce made from garlic, salt, and extra-virgin olive oil using the process of emulsification, whereas mayonnaise is typically an emulsion of canola oil and egg yolks with the addition of lemon juice/vinegar and other flavor-enhancing ingredients such as mustard powder.
-As you can see aioli obviously wins because GARLIC!!!
+As you can see aioli obviously wins because of GARLIC!!!

 Originating in the Mediterranean region it is traditionally prepared using only a mortar and pestle.
 For simplicities sake, my recipe is prepared largely using a food processor or a blender, although it does require grinding the garlic and salt into a paste with a mortar and pestle.